 People tend to spend more money when they use credit cards than when they use cash.
 Numbers vary, but it is probably safe to say that the average person would spend 15% more.
 If you receive 1, 2 or even 5% in cashback bonuses, that does not recover the extra amount spent.

 If you carry an ongoing balance then do not use credit cards.
 In one’s financial planning, paying off current credit cards should be priority.
+In this case, they aren’t money making credit cards but money sapping cards.
 If there is a tendency to carry an ongoing balance then you may end up paying twice the amount for a spontaneous credit card purchase.

 If you tend to be late on payments then do not use credit cards.
 The fees are not worth the convenience of use.